HOW TO SPEND 2 DAYS IN MELBOURNE

 - 5 About the Author

 The beautiful capital of Victoria, Melbourne, has a lot to offer to its visitors.
-It is one of the most exciting places in Australia and if you plan to visit this beautiful city yourself, this post can help you create a perfect 2-day Melbourne itinerary.
+It is one of the most exciting places in Australia.
+If you plan to visit this beautiful city yourself, this post can help you create a perfect 2-day Melbourne itinerary.

 This post was written by Cathy – a Melbourne local